-Speaking of maintenance, another designer's practice that causes higher maintenance as trees mature is placing them in the wrong place.
+Speaking of maintenance, another designers' practice that causes higher maintenance as trees mature is placing them in the wrong place.
 Remember the mantra, "the right tree in the right place" and your design will be golden.
-The wrong places include planting trees too close together (pay attention to their mature sizes, and place them accordingly so not to heavily overlap limbs with each other creating conditions for excessive pruning); planting where the canopy does not have sufficient space, such as too close to a structure (leading to excessive pruning close to buildings, roots compromising foundations, and trees leaning away from said structures creating poor tree forms).
-When these situations occurs, it is of no wonder why clients become frustrated when trees need excess corrective pruning, treatments due to stress, or outright removal.
+The wrong places include planting trees too close together.
+Pay attention to their mature sizes, and place them accordingly so not to heavily overlap limbs with each other creating conditions for excessive pruning.
+If density is desired, consider using understory trees and large shrubs that will not crowd tree canopies but provide greater canopy at a lower level.
+Planting where the canopy does not have sufficient space, such as too close to a structure, has other ramifications leading to excessive pruning close to buildings, roots compromising foundations, and trees leaning away from said structures creating poor tree forms.
+When these situations occur, it is of no wonder why clients become frustrated when trees need excess corrective pruning, treatments due to stress, or outright removal.
 If designers want to create a design legacy, thinking about the long-term growth of trees should be a priority.